 About the Lab

-SURF's aim is to anticipate the needs of education and research for the longer term so as to make optimum use of the possibilities offered by new technologies.
-We will thus be able to support innovation in education and research by continuing to provide relevant infrastructure, services, facilities, and expertise in the future.
+By anticipating the longer-term needs of education and research, the potential of new technologies is maximised.
+We can support innovation in education and research by providing relevant infrastructure, services, facilities and expertise, now and in the future.

-The Lab experiments with new technologies and focuses on innovations for education and research.
-The focus is on challenges of the future (2-5 years ahead).
-The Lab deliberately does not focus on challenges of today or tomorrow (next 1-2 years) and does not do incremental innovation (improving an existing product by making modest improvements) or service development.
+The Open Innovation Lab experiments with new technologies and focuses on innovations for education and research.
+Our teams address the challenges of 2-5 years in the future.
+Challenges of today or tomorrow (next 1-2 years), incremental innovation (improving an existing product by making modest improvements) or service development do not fit here.

 The Lab's output

-With the Lab, SURF is investing in knowledge innovation.
-The term Lab is a metaphor for experimentation.
-The experiments generate knowledge, expertise and insight into the possibilities and potential impact of new technologies for research and education (including for new infrastructure and applications).
+The experiments provide knowledge, expertise and insight.
+For example, in the possibilities and potential impact of new technologies on research and education, such as for new infrastructure and applications.

-Some of the experiments also lead to validated service concepts, which can subsequently lead to service improvements or new services for our members.
-The service improvements or new services will be realised by our service provision department.
-Of course, good cooperation and handover between innovation and service provision is of great importance.
+Some of the experiments lead to validated service concepts, which we can then use for service improvements or new services for our members.
+The service improvements or new services are realised by our service department.

 More frequently asked questions and answers: